quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Tokens

-If the client has a token received in a NEW_TOKEN frame on a previous connection to what it believes to be the same server, it can include that value in the Token field of its Initial packet.
+If the client has an token received in a NEW_TOKEN frame on a previous connection to what it believes to be the same server, it can include that value in the Token field of its Initial packet.

 A token allows a server to correlate activity between connections.
 Specifically, the connection where the token was issued, and any connection